-The Nursing and Midwifery Council has warned that a record annual growth in its register, revealed in figures released today, may not be sustainable after Covid-19 because of a reliance on overseas nurses.
+The Nursing and Midwifery Council has warned that a record annual growth in nurse numbers, revealed in figures released today, may not be sustainable after Covid-19 because of a reliance on overseas nurses.

 The regulatory body has registered around 18,000 more nurses, midwives and nursing associates since last year – the largest ever annual increase, from 698,237 on 1 April 2019 to 716,607 on 31 March 2020.

-However, NMC chief executive Andrew Sutcliffe has cautioned there might be ‘stormy waters ahead’ because of the potential difficulties recruiting overseas nurses after the Covid-19 pandemic.
+However, NMC chief executive Andrew Sutcliffe has cautioned there might be ‘stormy waters ahead’ for nurse numbers because of the potential difficulties recruiting overseas nurses after the Covid-19 pandemic.

 She said: ‘As a result of the pandemic and subsequent travel restrictions, we may no longer be able to rely on the flow of professionals joining our register from overseas in the same way.